PDF DPI Analyzer

 Business Documents

-Brochures, flyers, business cards, and presentations that will be printed professionally.
+Brochures, flyers, business cards, and presentations.

 Digital Documents

-Recommended: 72-100 DPI
+72-100 DPI

-Email attachments, web downloads, online forms, and screen-only viewing.
+Email attachments, web downloads, online forms.

 Photography & Art

-Fine art prints, professional photography, medical imaging, and technical drawings.
+Fine art prints, professional photography, medical imaging.